Chemistry Olympiad

 Did you know that…

 • The Chemistry Olympiad competition does not require any extra work commitment from a teacher!
-The Chemistry Olympiad is run entirely by Dr. Kozik as a representative of the WNY section of the ACS.
+The Chemistry Olympiad is run entirely by the coordinators, representing the WNY section of the ACS.

-• All travel expenses for students who qualify to the US team are covered by the American Chemistry Society.
+• All travel expenses for students who qualify to the US team are covered by the American Chemical Society.

 • Numerous attractions and monetary awards await students and their teachers!